 The Council reemerged as a viable criminal organisation decades later, perhaps as late as the early 2000s.
 The Trombetta family was an important part of this alliance, and the new Head was Senator Andrew Bell.

-While the historical Council was an old-school, straightforward mob running criminal operations and breaking legs, the new Council was much more modern and complex, with much of its activities resulting from deep infiltration of legal concerns.
+While the historical Council was an old-school, straightforward mob running criminal operations and breaking legs, the new Council was much more modern and complex.
+Much of its activities resulting from deep infiltration and capture of legal concerns.

-Game Stats — DC Heroes RPG Print Friendly
+Game Stats — DC Heroes RPG

 The other, his right hand-man and enforcer was named Brewster.
 Brewster was obviously from the military and likely from an elite unit with extensive combat experience – presumably in Việt Nam.
 The “special forces” stats in the generic soldiers article on WORG are probably not too far off, but add Martial Artist: 05 (and thus two points of Initiative).

 Brewster was knocked out and arrested when Nemesis and Batman raided the Head’s HQ.
 Kingston later had Brewster freed and re-hired, but the enforcer was seemingly killed by one of the lions on Kingston’s estate.

-Source of Character: DC Universe
+Source of Character: DC Universe.